microsoft/Power-Platform-For-Beginners/5-Power BI/README.md

 ## <a name="chapter1"></a>1.
 Sample data: Online Chess Games

-This open-source resource can be found on Mavenanalytics.io.
+The open-source resource utilized in this course is accessible through the provided link below.

 Link to the website: [Link](https://mavenanalytics.io/data-playground?page=5&pageSize=5)